FTB Collections Process: A Guide for California Taxpayers

 Whether you owe a few thousand or a six-figure balance, the FTB has powerful tools to collect — including bank levies, wage garnishments, tax liens, and more.
 And if you’re in Orange County, they’re particularly active in high-income areas like Irvine, Newport Beach, and Santa Ana.

 This guide explains every stage of the FTB collections process and how to protect yourself or your business before your income is affected.
+It’s essential to navigate the FTB collections process with local CPA help to avoid costly mistakes.

 - Notice of Tax Due